 - LING3060 Phonetics and Phonology

 - LING3250 Morphology

 - LING4022 Advanced Phonetics and Phonology

 - LING(CMLT)4740 Discourse Analysis

 - LING(CMSD)3120 Study of Language Development OR LLED5730 First and Second Language Acquisition and Development

 Choose any 1 additional LING course at the 3000/4000-level.

 Courses that are used to satisfy minor requirements may not be used simultaneously to satisfy Core curriculum requirements or the requirements for another major.
 This is especially important for students who are majoring in departments that have cross-listed courses with Linguistics.
-While you may double-count these cross-listed courses for two different majors, you may NOT count them simultaneously for a major and a minor.

 As a note: Remember that taking just 3 more LING courses would allow you to complete the requirements for the Linguistics major.
 If you have the time, consider majoring instead of minoring.